Introduction

 The Hebrew Bible provides remarkably honest portraits of depression among God's most faithful servants.
 Elijah, after his dramatic victory on Mount Carmel, collapsed under a broom tree and prayed for death: "It is enough; now, O LORD, take away my life" (1 Kings 19:4).
 Jeremiah, the "weeping prophet," expressed despair so profound that he cursed the day of his birth (Jeremiah 20:14-18).
 The psalmist cried out from the depths of depression: "My tears have been my food day and night" (Psalm 42:3); "I am weary with my moaning; every night I flood my bed with tears" (Psalm 6:6).

 These biblical examples serve a crucial pastoral function: they demonstrate that depression is not incompatible with faith, that God's most devoted servants have experienced the darkest valleys, and that honest expression of despair is not a sign of spiritual failure but a form of prayer.
+Walter Brueggemann, in his influential work The Message of the Psalms (1984), argues that the lament psalms provide a liturgical framework for processing grief and depression that contemporary worship often lacks.
 The biblical counselor can use these texts to normalize the experience of depression for Christian clients, reducing the shame and self-condemnation that often compound the suffering.

 The Theology of Divine Hiddenness